anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-This repository contains the numerical code accompanying Section 4 of my MSc dissertation on a singular forward-backward stochastic system with moving boundaries and Deep BSDE approximation.
+This repository contains the numerical code accompanying Section 4 of my MSc dissertation on a singular forward-backward stochastic system with moving boundaries and restarted Deep BSDE approximation of the associated PDE cascade.

 ## Files